polar-app/polar-app/content/docs/tracking-policy.md

 We use Google Analytics to track various features and usage of the product including but not limited to:

- - Number of documents in your repository
+ - Number of total active users
- - Product version
+ - Product version and platform
- - The types of documents you're using.
+ - Polar usage by region (anonymized, non-attributable to a specific user)
- - The types of features you're using (capture, annotations, etc)
+ - The types of features used (anonymized, non-attributable to a specific user)
- - Application level events (create comment, create annotation, etc)
+ - Application level events (anonymized, non-attributable to a specific user)

 # How we track

 ALL tracking data is sent via SSL.
 We consider this a hard requirement and will revert any tracking system that either has insecure or broken SSL.

-# Opt-Out

-We will implement an opt-out feature in the future.
-We would still encourage you to leave tracking on as this data is very very valuable for us to continue to improve the application and without your usage data we can't improve the application for your specific use case.